jeffersongoncalves/mobilekitv4/README.md

 ## About MobileKit

-MobileKit is a robust starter kit built on Laravel 12.x, Filament 4.x and NativePHP 1.x, designed to accelerate the development of modern desktop applications with a ready-to-use multi-panel structure.
+MobileKit is a robust starter kit built on Laravel 12.x, Filament 4.x and NativePHP 1.x, designed to accelerate the development of modern desktop and mobile applications with a ready-to-use multi-panel structure.

 ## Features

 - **Laravel 12.x** - The latest version of the most elegant PHP framework
 - **Filament 4.x** - Powerful and flexible admin framework
-- **NativePHP 1.x** - Build native desktop applications using PHP
+- **NativePHP 1.x** - Build native desktop and mobile applications using PHP
+  - **Desktop Support** - Create native desktop applications with Electron
+  - **Mobile Support** - Build native mobile applications for Android and iOS
 - **Multi-Panel Structure** - Includes three pre-configured panels:
     - Admin Panel (`/admin`) - For system administrators
     - App Panel (`/app`) - For authenticated application users